PostHog/posthog.com/contents/blog/feature-flags-vs-configuration.md

 ![Feature flag video](../images/blog/feature-flags-vs-configuration/feature-flag.mp4)

 As showcased by this use case, feature flags are often meant to be temporary.
 Once you test and fully release a feature, you can remove the flag from the code.
-The failure to remove it creates technical debt.
+The failure to remove it can create technical debt.

-> **Testing feature flags and configurations:** another problem both face is testing.
+> ## Testing feature flags and configurations

+A problem both face is testing.
 Feature flags need to be mocked to test all potential paths, while configs are often forgotten in testing altogether.
 Both can cause [massive issues](https://github.com/danluu/post-mortems#config-errors).

-For a tutorial, see "[Testing frontend feature flags with React, Jest, and PostHog](/tutorials/test-frontend-feature-flags)."
+For a tutorial on how to best test feature feature flags, see "[Testing frontend feature flags with React, Jest, and PostHog](/tutorials/test-frontend-feature-flags)."

 ## Which should you choose?